 When you configure NFS servers to work with ESXi, follow recommendation of your storage vendor.
-In addition to these general recommendations, use specific guidelines and best practices that apply to NFS in vSphere environment.
+In addition to these general recommendations, use specific guidelines that apply to NFS in vSphere environment.

 The guidelines include the following items.